 iPhone Can’t Receive Calls?
-Here’s 15 Ways To Fix the Issue
+Here’s How To Fix That

 The primary purpose of an iPhone (or any mobile phone) is to make and receive calls.
 Unfortunately, many people are encountering issues such as, “iPhone not receiving calls,” “Unable to receive calls on my iPhone,” “iPhone can’t receive calls but can make them,” etc. Read on to learn how to fix this issue where your iPhone can’t receive calls but can make them.

-How To Fix iPhone Can’t Receive Calls Issue
+What To Do If Your iPhone Can’t Receive Calls

 Time needed: 2 minutes

-Steps to restart iPhone
+Steps to restart iPhone:

 - Press and hold the Volume up or down button and the Side button simultaneously until the power-off slider appears.